-This is actually a tricky problem, but really fun (a brain teaser).
+This problem is actually a little tricky and counterintuitive, but really fun to think about (as a brain teaser).

 Here is the problem (I’ll just copy it from Wikipedia, lazy evil being :)

 Suppose you’re on a game show, and you’re given the choice of three doors: Behind one door is a car; behind the others, goats.
 You pick a door, say No. 1, and the host, who knows what’s behind the doors, opens another door, say No. 3, which has a goat.
 He then says to you, “Do you want to pick door No. 2?”
 Is it to your advantage to switch your choice?

 At first sight, it appears to be a fifty-fifty chance to win without switching, as there’re only two doors left, and behind one there’s the car.
 Most people do think so (me too).
 But there is a piece of important information that people may not notice, the host knows what’s behind each door.
 On your choosing (a 1/3 probability of the car and a 2/3 probability of a goat), he purposely opens a door that has a goat.
 Actually, when you choose a door, you only have a 1/3 chance to win the car.
 The car behind one of the other two doors has a 2/3 chance.
 This won’t change with or without the host telling ya one of the other two has a goat.
 If the host opens a door with a goat, that means the other door left has a 2/3 chance to have the car.
 Thank you for that extra 33.3%!!